JRN03/pokemon-repo/README.md

 Select the pokemon you wish to use in the console and a corresponding gui will be created.

 # Custon Pokemon
-To create custom pokemon, go into the main class and in the main function, add a new Aggie()
+To create custom pokemon, create a new class that implements the Aggie interface.
+Then go into the main class function and add new *name*(new Sprite("*sprite*"),"*display name*",int health,int speed,int damage,int defense)